Toxicity Begets Toxicity: Unraveling Conversational Chains in Political Podcasts: Introduction

-Our \textbf{key contributions and observations} are as follows: \begin{itemize} \item We collect, transcribe and diarize a dataset of over 30 popular political podcasts from the US, reaching tens of millions of people, and identify thousands of instances of toxicity in these podcasts (as defined by Google's Perspective API). \item We identify concerning trends of a majority of episodes from many popular podcasts containing at least one instance of toxicity. \item We build toxic conversation chains from the transcriptions where each chain has a highly toxic part which we call the \textit{anchor} and a series of preceding and following parts to express the context of the anchor. \item Analysis of these message chains reveals that the anchor text is (a) longer in duration, (b) more repetitive, (c) incorporates figurative language such as metaphors and hyperboles, and (d) is closely tied to emotions like anger, fury, and annoyance. \item Linguistic analysis reveals an intriguing observation: preceding words like `want,' `like,' and `know,' which often express demands, can escalate into toxic conversations. \item We annotated the top 100 toxic conversation chains to identify change points where toxicity levels shift.
-Using these annotations, we developed a model to predict the temporal trajectory of these conversations.
-Our findings suggest that such automated methods hold significant potential for real-time monitoring and the development of effective intervention mechanisms in the future. \end{itemize}
+\textbf{Contributions:} In this paper, we introduce a \textbf{fresh research statement} for audio content moderation proposing a \textbf{\textit{novel}} concept of toxic conversation chains and utilizing them in the study of how \textit{toxicity begets toxicity}.
+This formulation allows us to understand the growth, spread and decay of toxicity in conversations.
+Using state-of-the-art transcription models and conversational analysis techniques, we explore how toxicity emerges, spreads and decays in political podcasts.
+Our approach combines scalable transcription workflows with innovative analysis of conversational dynamics, providing crucial insights into the structure and flow of toxic discourse in this medium.
+Our work represents a critical step towards systematically analyzing toxicity in podcasts and lays the foundation for future research in this area.
+Our \textbf{key contributions and observations} are as follows:\\ \textbf{(i)} Collecting, transcribing and diarizing a dataset over 52 popular political podcasts (31 right- and 21 left-leaning) from the US, reaching tens of millions of people, and identify thousands of instances of toxicity in these podcasts.
+The dataset encompasses a total of \textbf{12,322 episodes} from these channels (9,166 from right- and 3,156 from left-leaning podcasts).\\ \textbf{(ii)} Identifying concerning trends of a majority of episodes from many popular podcasts containing at least one instance of toxicity.\\ \textbf{(iii)} Introducing \textbf{toxic conversation chains,} built from the transcriptions where each chain has a highly toxic part which we call the \textit{anchor} and a series of preceding and following parts to express the context of the anchor.\\ \textbf{(iv)} Analysis of these message chains reveals that the anchor text is (a) longer in duration, (b) more repetitive, (c) incorporates figurative languages such as metaphors and hyperboles, and (d) is closely tied to emotions like anger, fury, and annoyance.\\ \textbf{(v)} Annotating a \textbf{\textit{novel}} dataset based on the premise of \textit{toxicity begetting toxicity} from top 200 toxic conversation chains (100 each from right- and left-leaning channels) to identify change points where toxicity levels shift.
+Using these annotations, we proposed a setup to predict the temporal trajectory of these conversations.
+Our findings suggest that such automated methods hold significant potential for real-time monitoring and the development of effective intervention mechanisms in the future\footnote{Supplementary material, dataset and code -- \url{https://github.com/hate-alert/ToxicityBegetsToxicity-Audio}.}.